FilipSequens/english-for-designers/case_study/index.md

 ![two images of a colorful magazine cover on a blank background and bookshelf](../images/cover_showcase.png)

 ## RESULTS
 To test how customers would respond to our design, a small scale test was conducted.
 Issues of the magazine were passed around and we collected feedback.
-Overall our design was praised for being innovative and visually striking.
+From the feedback we gathered the following kept being repeated:
+-	the bitmap patterns were praised for giving the design an edge
+-	each article having its own display font was well recieved
+-	the colors stood out nicely

+### designer feedback
 A copy was also sent to several of the designers featured in the magazine, their feedback was also very positive and they welcomed further collaboration with RE–FORM.